syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 6. Adding Module to the project

-Right click the Solution project, point to “Add” and then click “NewProject”.Then NewWindow called AddNewProject will open.Select “ClassLibrary” from Visual C# .then rename the project with desired name and click OK.Now a New Module will be created in the Solution Project
+Right-click the Solution project, point to “Add” and then click “NewProject”.
+Then a new window called AddNewProject opens.
+Select “ClassLibrary” from Visual C#, then rename the project with desired name and click OK.
+Now a New Module is created in the Solution Project.

-Now add following assemblies to the Module project
+Now add following assemblies to the Module project:

 * PresentationCore.dll
 * PresentationFramework.dll
 * WindowsBase.dll

-Also add following Prism assemblies
+Also add following Prism assemblies:

 * Microsoft.Practices.Composite.dll
 * Microsoft.Practices.Composite.Presentation.dll